bertrandrichard01/python-scripts/README.md

 Create a new entity by drawing a new polygon (square), write “redraw” in “errors” field and set the new land use code in the new year field, also set 0 to the others years (no data).
 Manually redraw the polygon.

 #### Case 4: no data for the plot of land this year
-Condition: No point is found in a polygon.
+Condition: No point has been found in a polygon.

 Set 0 in the new year field (no data).